 Key Competencies

-• Strong communication, coordination, and problem-solving skills
+• Strong communication, negotiation, and problem-solving abilities

 Full Job Description